 The Faculty of Health Disciplines offers a 36-credit, Master of Counselling (MC) program.
 The MC is a distributed learning, mixed delivery master's program designed to meet the graduate academic requirements for the career paths of professional counsellor or counselling psychologist.
-The program incorporates core and specialization courses to ensure that all students attain competency in the fundamentals of counselling psychology as well as a particular area of specialization.
+The program incorporates core and specialization courses to ensure that all learners attain competency in the fundamentals of counselling psychology.

 The courses in the Counselling Psychology specialization are designed to meet the graduate course requirements for licensing as a Registered Psychologist with the College of Alberta Psychologists.
-Students from other provinces are encouraged check with their provincial regulatory body for course and program requirements.
+Learners from other provinces are responsible for checking their provincial regulatory body for licensure requirements.

-Because non-thesis students require a total of 72 psychology credits for registration in Alberta, students who intend to seek registration as a psychologist in Alberta must have 36 credits in addition to the 36 credits in the Master of Counselling program.
-For students without 36 undergraduate credits, options include:
+Because non-thesis learners require a total of 72 psychology credits for registration in Alberta, learners who intend to seek registration as a psychologist in Alberta must have 36 credits in addition to the 36 credits in the Master of Counselling program.
+For learners without 36 undergraduate credits, options include:

 This program is offered under the written consent of the Minister of Advanced Education effective February 24, 2014, having undergone a quality assessment process and been found to meet the criteria established by the minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
 Reconfirmed August 12, 2019.

 Information effective Sept.
 1, 2020 to Aug.
 31, 2021.